akamal20250/mobile_movie_app/README.md

 npx expo start
 ```

-5. Press 'i' to open in iOS simulator or scan the QR code with your device
+5. Press 'i' to open in iOS simulator or scan the QR code with your device to open launch it in expo go.

 ## 📱 Usage